IKIM-Essen/ClusterDocs/docs/docker.md

 ## Accessing NFS shares

-For security and performance reasons, [NFS shares](getting-started.md#where-to-store-your-data) on IKIM hosts are configured in a way that makes them incompatible with Docker's defaults.
-They aren't available to the root user, although containers are usually launched as root.
-Additionally, NFS locations are only mounted on access, but by default Docker doesn't see mount paths that spawn on the host.
+For security and performance reasons, [NFS shares](getting-started.md#where-to-store-your-data) on IKIM hosts are configured in a way that makes them at odds with Docker's defaults.

+One of the consequences is that while containers are executed as root by default, the NFS server transparently downgrades the root user to `nobody`.
+The root user in a conainer has no elevated privileges over files on NFS: its access depends on the permissions for all users (the last 3 _file mode bits_).

 ### Executing containers as a regular user